sajithmym/Contact-Portel-Frontend/README.md

 * Make sure that you have Node.js and npm installed on your system before running the commands.

-* Navigate to the 'frontend' folder and open a command prompt, PowerShell, or terminal in that path.
+* Navigate to the 'twc-test-web' folder and open a command prompt, PowerShell, or terminal in that path.
 	Execute Flowing commend
 		-> npm i
 		-> npm run dev